by Anita Mambo Cohn, LCSW

 Doubt is part of our journey- we need it!
 Questioning ourselves helps us grow, find our conviction, or change our course.

 So why not try saying “bring it on” to doubt?
-Learn to live with it, and KEEP GOING, my dears.
+Learn to live with it, and KEEP GOING.
 I’ll be there right alongside with you.

 I’d love to hear from you!
 Did you find this post helpful?
 Scroll down to share in the comments below.